Risk-led access planning

 Overview

 Wasp and bee activity can turn into an urgent safety issue when nests form near entrances, school grounds, service yards, loading docks, balconies, signage, and rooftop equipment.
 Disturbing a nest without planning can increase the sting risk for occupants, guests, staff, and neighbours.
-In Sri Lanka, this is especially relevant in compounds with flowering landscaping, eaves, exposed rafters, storage shelters, and quiet roof voids.

 Treatment Process